xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

 ## Azure DevOps - Setup Pipeline Task
 These instructions explain how to setup the Invoke REST API pipeline task to send a notification to the xMatters **Azure DevOps - Build Task** trigger.
 The instructions will be setting up a new pipeline using the classic method, but you can use the included yaml config if you like.

+#### :point_right: OPTION
+> If you install the [example extension](AzureDevOps/src/xm-extension/README.md) you can use the "xMatters - Workflow HTTP Trigger" task instead of the Invoke REST API task.
+The yaml configuration is using the Inovke REST API task.

 #### :blue_book: NOTE
 > * For learning purposes you probably want to create a Git repo for this example that is accessible from your project.
 It does not need anything in it.